🔨 Miniscript Studio Intro

 Key Variables Management

-For more control, the Key Variables section allows you to manage key values manually.
+If you need even more control, the Key Variables section allows you to manage key values manually.
 You can add, edit, or delete variables, and generate them from predefined pools.
-Keys are always stored locally.
+Keys are always stored locally in the browser's local storage.

 Default Variables